dylan-lang/opendylan/documentation/library-reference/source/numbers.rst

 extensions to the Dylan language, which are available from the Dylan library.
-It also describes a generic arithmetic facility that, through the use of other libraries, allows you to extend arithmetic to special number types, such as “big” (64-bit) integers.
+It also describes a generic arithmetic facility that, through the use of other libraries, allows you to extend arithmetic to special number types, such as "big" (64-bit) integers.

 Throughout this chapter, arguments are instances of the class specified by the argument name (ignoring any numeric suffixes), unless otherwise